Alejandro-Munoz/Amazon-like-App-CLI/README.md

 Then, to run the applicaton run:

-node bamazonCustomer.js you will be presented with a table of all the items currently for sale.
+node bamazonCustomer.js

+Watch de Demo